-The delivery address specifies the location to which the USPS is to deliver a mailpiece.
-Except for mail prepared with detached address labels under 602.4.0, the piece must have the address of the intended recipient, visible and legible, only on the side of the piece bearing postage.
-A return address is required in specific circumstances (see 3.2 and 602.1.5 for more information about return addresses).
-See 602 for additional information regarding addressing.)
+The delivery address specifies the location to which the USPS is to deliver a mailpiece (see 602 for more information).
+Except for pieces prepared with detached address labels under 602.4.0, each mailpiece must have a visible and legible delivery address only on the side of the piece bearing postage.
+A return address is required in specific circumstances (see 3.2 and 602.1.5).
+Standard Mail Marketing parcels (see 443) must use an alternative addressing format under 602.3.0.

 1.3 Postage Payment